-- A renewed claim occurs when a claimant regains employment and stops submitting weekly request for payments for at least 28 days, then refiles for UI benefits during the same benefit year.
+- A renewed claim occurs when a claimant regains employment and stops submitting weekly requests for payment for at least 28 days, then refiles for UI benefits during the same benefit year.

 - Reopened Claim

-- A reopened claim occurs when a claimant stops filing weekly request for payments for at least 28 days without becoming employed, then refiles for UI benefits during the same benefit year.
+- A reopened claim occurs when a claimant stops filing weekly requests for payment for at least 28 days without becoming employed, then refiles for UI benefits during the same benefit year.

 - Restitution for Overpayment